hyperledger-cacti/cacti/packages/cactus-plugin-persistence-ethereum/README.md

 #### Ethereum Ledger and Connector

 This plugin requires a running Ethereum ledger that you want to persist to a database.
-For testing purposes, you can use our [test geth-all-in-one Docker image](../../tools/docker/geth-all-in-one/README.md).
+For testing purposes, you can use our [test geth-all-in-one Docker image][package-doc-tools-docker-geth-all-in-one-readme-md].
 Make sure you have the JSON-RPC WS address ready.

-Once you have an Ethereum ledger ready, you need to start the [Ethereum Cacti Connector](../cactus-plugin-ledger-connector-ethereum/README.md).
+Once you have an Ethereum ledger ready, you need to start the [Ethereum Cacti Connector][package-doc-cactus-plugin-ledger-connector-ethereum-readme-md].
 We recommend running the connector on the same ApiServer instance as the persistence plugin for better performance and reduced network overhead.
-See the connector package README for more instructions, or check out the [setup sample scripts](./src/test/typescript/manual).
+See the connector package README for more instructions, or check out the [setup sample scripts][package-doc-src-test-typescript-manual].

 #### Supabase Instance